How to Stop Someone Contesting a Will in Australia-blog-img

 Family provision claims may be well founded and have good prospects of success, or may be frivolous with no prospects of success brought by aggrieved yet hopeful friends or family.
 The strength of a claim will depend on the facts and circumstances of the case.

 As a family provision claim is a claim against the deceased estate, the executor of the deceased estate is often the person who defends a family provision claim.
-Usually, a person will notify the executor of their intention to bring a claim before they commence proceedings.
+Usually, a person will notify the executor of their intention to make a claim before they commence proceedings.

 There are several steps that an executor can take to best defend the estate from both well-founded and frivolous claims.